khamerling-potts/SongSaver/README.md

 I also plan on allowing users to edit already saved songs within the 'saved songs' page.

+When available, I'd like to add song previews embedded in each Spotify track.

 (Icon image courtesy of Adobe Stock)